In vitro culture of bovine oocytes for improved genetic gain from superior cows

 The technology could be used to facilitate an oocyte or embryo bank, similar to the bull semen companies that currently exist.

-- Improve reproductive potential of superior cows in cost effective manner
+- Improve the reproductive potential of superior cows in cost effective manner

 - Reduce generation time by maturing pre-pubertal cow oocytes